Cripple Creek, Colorado: Arts and culture

 The Cripple Creek and Victor Narrow Gauge Railroad, a narrow gauge train ride from Cripple Creek passes several small ghost towns, goldmines, and glory holes.
 The Mollie Kathleen Gold Mine provides tours into a real gold mine led by a real gold miner.

 In 2006 Cripple Creek broke ground on the new Pikes Peak Heritage Center.
 Constructed at a cost over $2.5 million, the building is over 11000 sqft of educational displays.
 State of the art electronics are used throughout the building and there is also a theatre showing historical films about the area.
 Newly named the Cripple Creek Heritage Center, admission is free.

 Cripple Creek is also home to the Butte Opera House, a theatre first managed by the Mackin family (previous owners of the Imperial Hotel and producers of a long-running, much-loved melodrama theatre company).
 The Butte is currently the home of the Mountain Rep Theatre Company that produces plays, musicals, and classic melodramas year-round, including such shows as Forever Plaid, Hot Night in the Old Town, A Cripple Creek Christmas Carol, The Rocky Horror Show, and The Christmas Donkey.

-Cripple Creek features many events throughout the year like the Cripple Creek Ice Festival, Donkey Derby Days, the July 4 Celebration, and a Gold Camp Christmas.
+Cripple Creek features many events throughout the year like the Cripple Creek Ice Festival, Donkey Derby Days, the July 4 Celebration, the annual Ice Castles and a Gold Camp Christmas.